Ccode-archives/Ccode/README.md

 ## Ccode
-A new fast and lightweight language based on a transpiler instead of a compiler
+A new fast and lightweight language based on a transpiler instead of a compiler.
+Ccode has nothing to do with any other version of C, it is a separate project.

 ## How it works
 1. It first copys main.js from scripts to the main dir.